segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 Now that the Segment SDK and any accompanying packaged SDKs are installed, you're ready to collect some data!

 > note ""
-> **Good to know**: For any of the different methods described in this doc, you can replace the properties and traits in the code samples with variables that represent the data collected.
+> **Good to know**: For any of the methods described in this doc, you can replace the properties and traits in the code samples with variables that represent the data collected.

 ### Identify

 Segment's Identify method lets you tie a user to their actions and record traits about them.
 It includes a unique User ID and any optional traits you know about them.

-We recommend calling `identify` a single time when the user's account is first created, and only identifying again later when their traits are changed.
+Segment recommends that you call Identify once when you first create the user's account, and only call it again later when they update their traits or you change them.

 **Note:** Segment automatically assigns an `anonymousId` to users before you identify them.
 The `userId` is what connects anonymous activities across devices (for example, iPhone and iPad).